Graph Filters for Signal Processing and Machine Learning on Graphs

 Consider an integer $h\ge0$ and a real scalar $x$.
 We define the replication operation $h\diamond x = [x, \ldots, x]^\top \in \fdR^h$.
 Then, the median graph filter output at node $i$ can be obtained as

 where the median operation $\text{Med}(\cdot)$ sorts its arguments in ascending order and outputs the middle one \cite{segarra2017design}.
 In obtaining $[\mtS \vcx]_i$, we compute a weighted linear combination of the entries in $\vcx$, where the weights are given by the values in the $i$th row of $\mtS$.
 If a node has a particularly high value, it can be amplified via the shift operator $\mtS$ and be present in $\vcx_i^{(K)}$ for almost all nodes.
 The median operator attenuates such influence.
-The data-driven design of parameters $\vch$ is discussed in \cite{segarra2017design}.
-As with the Volterra filter, the median filter is nonlinear and local; however, it does not enjoy a spectral equivalence.
+The data-driven design of the parameters $\vch$ is discussed in \cite{segarra2017design}. {Cases where the weights in $\mtS$ can be designed are also studied in~\cite{segarra2017design}.} As with the Volterra filter, the median filter is nonlinear and local; however, it does not enjoy a spectral equivalence.
 Alternative expressions to \eqref{eq.Med_filt} are also proposed in~\cite{segarra2016center, segarra2017design}.
-In essence, they differ on how the data are gathered at the nodes (either linearly via shifting or nonlinearly via the median operator) and how these gathered data are processed (again linearly or via a median operator).
+They differ in how the data are gathered at the nodes (either linearly via shifting or nonlinearly via the median operator) and how these gathered data are processed (again linearly or via a median operator).
 Lastly, we remark that the local median operator in \eqref{eq.Med_filt} is only one choice and other nonlinear functions such as max or min can be used \cite{ruiz2019invariance,iancu2020graph}.

-To conclude, we remark that other versions of nonlinear graph filters are proposed in \cite{xiao2018nonlinear}, but each node requires direct access to signal information of all other nodes in the graph.
-This may be a viable option to model nonlinear input-output relationships, but it may be infeasible in large graphs.